wusonw/three-helper/README.md

 // new instance
 const helper = new ThreeHelper()

-// init it with width and height const domElement = helper.init(width,height)
+// init it with a parentNode

-// get parent node and append to it const parent = document.getElementById('parent') parent.appendChild(domElement)
+helper.init(parentNode)

 ```